Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 This pipeline also supports an optional documentation build step via the `build-docs` key.
 A warning will be generated for projects that lack this key.
-On the other hand, the pipeline will fail if there is a `build-externals` key without a `test-integration-externals` key or vice-versa.
+Similarly, the pipeline will fail if there is a `build-externals` key without a `test-integration-externals` key or vice-versa.

-Note that internal PRs to `main`/`canary` (like from dependabot) will sometimes trigger two CI runs: one on the `push` event when the branch is pushed and the other on the subsequent `pull_request` event (type: `synchronize`) when the internal PR is opened or its merge commit is updated.
+Note that internal PRs to `main`/`canary` (like from dependabot) will sometimes trigger two CI runs: one on the `push` event when the branch is pushed to and the other on the subsequent `pull_request` event when the PR is opened (type:
+`opened`) or its merge commit is updated (type: `synchronize`).
 This is expected behavior.

 ## NPM Scripts